-In June 2015, the Company amended and restated its 2005 Plan in the form of 2015 Equity Incentive Plan (the "2015 Plan") which became effective immediately upon the effectiveness of the Company's IPO.
+In June 2015, the Company amended and restated its 2005 Stock Plan (the "2005 Plan") in the form of 2015 Equity Incentive Plan (the "2015 Plan") which became effective immediately upon the effectiveness of the Company's IPO.
+The terms of the 2005 Plan will continue to govern the terms and conditions of the outstanding awards previously granted thereunder.

 The 2015 Plan provides for the grant of incentive stock options to its employees and any of its subsidiary corporations' employees, and for the grant of non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance units and performance shares to its employees, directors and consultants and its subsidiary corporations' employees and consultants.
-The maximum aggregate number of shares that may be issued under the 2015 Plan is 4,433,102 shares (which is the number of shares previously reserved for issuance under the 2005 Plan) plus 2,205,828 shares which is the number of shares equal to 10% of its outstanding shares of common stock measured at the time of completion of its IPO (as determined on a fully diluted basis, including the shares reserved under its equity plans).
-In addition, the number of shares available for issuance under the 2015 Plan will be annually increased on the first day of each of its fiscal years beginning with fiscal 2017, by an amount equal to the lessor of (i) 5% of the outstanding shares of its common stock as of the last day of its immediately preceding fiscal year; and (ii) such other amount as the Company's board of directors may determine.
+The maximum aggregate number of shares that may be issued under the 2015 Plan is 6,638,930.
+In addition, pursuant to the terms of the 2015 Plan, the number of shares available for issuance under the 2015 Plan will be annually increased on the first day of each of its fiscal years beginning with fiscal 2017, by an amount equal to the lessor of (i) 5% of the outstanding shares of its common stock as of the last day of its immediately preceding fiscal year; and (ii) such other amount as the Company's Board may determine.
+In the first quarter of fiscal 2017, the Company's Board approved an increase of 854,483 shares of common stocks for future issuance under the 2015 Plan.

-As of January 31, 2016, the Company had 1,254,404 shares available for future issuance.
+As of January 31, 2017, the Company had 918,260 shares of common stock available for future issuance.